Client: Metropolitan Nashville Airport Authority

 Resin, bamboo, UV prints, screenprints, fiberglass rod, and stainless steel

 81’ x 60’ x 54’.
 Produced and installed by Superabundant Atmospheres

 Composed of 9,000 washi paper and bamboo kites, The Unscalable Rampart of Time is Jacob Hashimoto’s largest and most ambitious permanent sculpture to date.
 The form undulates around the oculus and lunges down into the atrium below, cascading past the escalator and mezzanine.
 As a whole, the composition evokes the regional landscape’s hills and waterways below and Nashville’s open skies above.
 The kites contain references to local iconography, architecture, and natural elements, including The Ryman Theater, The Korean Veterans Memorial Bridge, Cumberland Park, dogwoods, milkweed, and irises.
 With such visible placement in the terminal, passengers can experience the piece at a variety of speeds and scales: driving up to drop a loved one off at Departures, or waiting with a coffee beneath the gently swaying kites.

 Our process always begins with dialogue.
 How does the client want to represent themselves and their region?
 How does the presence of the art affect the use of the space?

-In the case of BNA, we decided with the client to incorporate a broad catalog of imagery that rooted the piece in the region: architectural iconography, cultural institutions, as well as grasses, flowers, and trees native to the area.
+In the case of this project at Nashville International Airport (BNA), we decided with the client to incorporate a broad catalog of imagery that rooted the piece in the region: architectural iconography, cultural institutions, as well as grasses, flowers, and trees native to the area.
 At the same time, we worked with them to achieve a form that occupies the generous verticality of the space, adding an aspirational quality to the entrance and exit sequence for travelers.